oznogon/gattaibushido-public/rules/02_pilots.md

 When Red seizes the moment of glory and perfection, her valor spreads into the world around her, changing the very nature of the battle.
 This gives Red the following new Tech:

-**Inspiring Strike!** (Assist) Cost: X Charges, and X = current Throwdown stage.
+**Inspiring Strike!** (Assist) Cost: # of Charges = current Throwdown stage.
 Activate when Countering or Escalating with a Resonant Strike.
 Effects based on rank:

 1. Red Draws X cards into her Hand
 2. ...and triggers +Chargeup(X) to up to X involved other teammates (excluding Red)